abdulmanan2418/AbdulManan/README.md

 # Hi there!
-I'm Sivaprasad V 👋
+I'm Abdul Manan 👋

 Welcome to my GitHub!
 I'm an **Azure Data Engineer** with **2.7 years of experience** currently working at **Infosys**.
 My expertise lies in crafting robust data solutions, optimizing data pipelines, and empowering businesses with actionable insights through the power of cloud computing and big data technologies.